Most Common Olive Oil FAQ’s (and other general questions)

 These are some of the most frequently asked questions (Olive Oil FAQ’s) we receive regarding our products:

 Absolutely, we offer gift cards.
-They can be purchased in our store and used for in-store purchases.
+They can be purchased in our store or on our website and used for in-store purchases.

 No, we do not have a refill policy.

 Yes, we are certified Non-GMO by the non-GMO Project.

 Yes, our products are gluten free and packaged in gluten free facilities.

 Currently only our sesame oil and walnut oil contain nuts.
 We carry coconut balsamic and even though coconuts are not nuts some folks who are allergic to nuts may be allergic to coconuts.

 Olive oil should be stored in the same dark bottle we provide when it is purchased and it should be stored away from heat and light.
 Storing in a cool dark place is highly recommended.
 This helps extend the life of the oil and helps maintain freshness.
 Do not allow moisture to enter your bottle of olive oil.
 This can happen when placing olive oil in the refrigerator.

 Store in same dark bottle we provided when purchased and keep away from light and heat.
 Balsamic vinegars are self-preserving and do not require refrigeration.